rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 [Transient queues](https://www.rabbitmq.com/queues.html#durability) are deleted on a node/cluster boot.

-The plan is to remove transcient queues in future RabbitMQ releases.
+The plan is to remove transient queues in future RabbitMQ releases.
-The only option for transcient queues then will be exclusive queues.
+The only option for transient queues then will be exclusive queues.
 This only affects the durability of queue definitions.
 Messages can still be marked transient.

-You must make a decision about transcient queues before migration, is the content of the queue important enough to get availability guarantees of quorum queues, or is it better to downgrade the transcient queue to a classic non-mirrored queue (classic mirrored queues are being removed but classic non-mirrored queues will still be available).
+You must make a decision about transient queues before migration, is the content of the queue important enough to get availability guarantees of quorum queues, or is it better to downgrade the transient queue to a classic non-mirrored queue (classic mirrored queues are being removed but classic non-mirrored queues will still be available).

 ### Exclusive Queues